Martin010/OUAT-life/Documents/Android-and-Windows-Automation.md

 </br>

-* Second step : To find the **package activity** to launch list all the activities published by the package
+* Second step : to find the **package activity** to launch list all the activities published by the package

 ```bash
 adb -s ipadd shell #press Enter